imhicihu/Terrae-database/Exportando/Export.md

 ![](https://bitbucket.org/repo/EBnakg/images/1303383434-02.jpg)

 * Go to `Base de Datos` > `Imprimir`.
 Choose if you wish print `La búsqueda actual` or `Rango de MFN`: enter here the numbers of records you want to export; ej.: 1-999999.
 On `Salida a` choose your PDF virtual printer.
-In our case, we choose `Adobe PDF`.
+In our case, we choose `Jaws PDF Creator`.
 Then, in `Formato de impresión`, choose the option `Formato predefinido`.

 ![](https://bitbucket.org/repo/EBnakg/images/164718151-03.jpg)